Search

 • similar scores for fatigue

-• similar scores/ratings for their symptoms of vasculitis over the past 28 days
+• higher percentage of patients with GCA reporting no symptoms over the past 28 days

 • a smaller percentage of patients with MPA reported their vasculitis as currently active.